 Most of our articles here on Beginner Bowling Tips focus on the physical side of the game, such as proper technique and delivery.
 The best thing you can do to improve is work hard on these fundamentals, but there is also a second aspect of bowling that is more difficult to nail down.
 I’m talking about the mental game, and this post is an explanation of what it is and how to master it.

 Of course, mastering the mental side of bowling isn’t something that can be quickly explained in a blog post.
-This article is only meant to be a starting point, and whole books have even been written on the subject of bowling’s mental side.
+This article is only meant to be a starting point, and you can learn a lot more from our comprehensive system Get in the Bowling Zone.

 But at its essence, the mental game is a part of bowling that goes hand in hand with the physical game.
 Whereas the physical game relates to your competition against other bowlers, the mental game is you against yourself.

 In order to be a complete and successful bowler, you absolutely need to have both.
 It’s not enough to have amazing technique if you always tense up when the pressure is on or if you obsess too much over your scores or other uncontrollable factors.

 Despite what many bowlers say, the mental game can often be more important than the physical game in determining your bowling outcomes.
 Just think about it.
 The last time you threw a gutterball or choked on a huge frame, was it purely due to a mechanical breakdown?
 Or were your emotions and reactions to pressure negatively affecting your thinking, which led to the poor shot?

 Emotions are a major component of the mental game.
 You’ll need to learn is how to control your temper, manage your intensity level in varying situations, stay positive during tough times, and above all, relax when you need to deliver a big shot.
 By learning how to control your mind, your focus will supplement your physical skills and your potential will be higher than ever before.